GnrySgtSkitlz/BAUXERTest/readme.md

 ## The Brief ##

-> You have inherited a legacy restaurant guide application that requires some upgrades to bring it up to speed with modern techniques and practices while taking into account separation of concerns, unit testability and the ease of post deployment database tuning and optimisation.
-Any UI considerations are a value add, but will also be seen in a positive light
+> You have inherited a legacy restaurant guide application that requires some upgrades to bring it up to date with modern techniques and practices while taking into account separation of concerns, unit testability and the ease of post deployment database tuning and optimisation.
+Any UI considerations are a value add, but will also be seen in a positive light.

 1. Taking the legacy code in `HomeController`, refactor the application into a layered architecture using the `Restaurant` domain model object as a base and the provided `AppData` database as a data store.
 Use any preferred data access/ORM framework.
 Scope for demonstrating the following: